Agile HR - A Mindset Not Just a Trendy Tool in the Workplace

 In effect, one has to wonder whether HR ‘going agile lite’ is like a dancer ‘going flamenco lite’ by wearing flamenco costumes and talking about flamenco, without necessarily mastering flamenco dance steps or displaying a feel or flair for flamenco music.
 Steve Denning, Can HR Become Agile, Forbes

-As an advocate of what I call Agile HR, I find aspects of this discussion exciting, yet at times, also rather alarming.
-The excitement comes from HR finally realising that to positively contribute to the evolution of Agile organisations, we must become Agile ourselves.
+As an advocate of what I call Agile HR, I find aspects of this discussion exciting, yet at times, also slightly alarming.
+The excitement comes from HR finally realising that to make a positive contribution to the evolution of Agile organisations, we must become Agile ourselves.
 On the other hand, I’m alarmed that many articles seem to misunderstand, or even worse, misuse Agile by suggesting that HR processes and systems can be redesigned without embracing a corresponding psychological shift in Agile mindset and values.

 The recent Harvard Business Review article, ‘The new rules of talent management’, by Professors Peter Cappelli and Anna Tavis, is a good example of this potential danger.
-The article discusses how HR are beginning to embrace Agile and offers a range of great case studies for what I term ‘HR for Agile’.
+The article discusses how HR is beginning to embrace Agile and offers a range of great case studies for what I term ‘HR for Agile’.
 New ways to recruit, develop and reward talent as organisations become more Agile, digital and networked.
-The authors coin the term ‘Agile Lite’ to describe this movement, a suggestion that when Agile is used outside of tech, it’s seen more as a pick and mix between different tooling rather than a full immersion of mindset.
+The authors coin the term ‘Agile Lite’ to describe this movement, which suggests that Agile outside of tech, is seen more like a pick and mix between different tooling rather than a full immersion of mindset.

 So how does HR ensure they embrace both the mindset and the methodology?
-By doing what I term ‘Agile for HR’, as well as ‘HR for Agile’.
-Only by doing and experiencing Agile yourself, can you truly understand how, why and what HR needs redesign to harness the evolution of Agile organisations.
+By doing ‘Agile for HR’, as well as ‘HR for Agile’.
+Only by doing and experiencing Agile yourself, can you truly understand how, why and what HR needs to redesign to harness the evolution of Agile organisations.

 “These observations make me even more cognisant of the mantra the Agile crowd keep repeating: it’s all about mindset.
 Not ceremonies.
 Not renaming old things in Agile words.
 Not cherry-picking techniques.”
 Tracy Waters, Sky